-To mark the start of Armed Forces Day celebrations, a ceremonial flag raising took place on Thursday, 24 June.
+To mark Armed Forces Day celebrations, a ceremonial flag raising took place on Thursday, Monday 20th June.

 Armed Forces Day is the annual national campaign that gives everyone the opportunity to show their support for the armed forces, both past and present, including currently serving troops, service families, reservists, veterans and cadets.

-The flag raising ceremony was held at Sandhurst Memorial Park, where distinguished guests and armed forces personnel were invited to attend the event organised by Sandhurst Town Council on behalf of Bracknell Forest Council.
+The flag raising ceremony was held at Sandhurst Memorial Park, where distinguished guests, armed forces personnel and children from Sandhurst schools were invited to attend the event organised by Sandhurst Town Council.

-Speeches were given by Cllr Ash Merry, Mayor of the borough of Bracknell Forest; Cllr Paul Bettison OBE, Leader of Bracknell Forest Council and Armed Forces Champion; and Lt.
-Col. Sam Hull, Station Commander, Royal Military Academy Sandhurst.
+Speeches were given by Cllr Mike Sanderson, Mayor of Sandhurst Town Council, Cllr Paul Bettison OBE, Sandhurst Town Council & Armed Forces Champion for Berkshire and Major Lok Gurung, Royal Military Academy Sandhurst.

 Today, Sandhurst Town Council is celebrating after receiving a Green Flag Award for the Sandhurst Memorial Park one of 2208 UK winners.

 The award is the international quality mark for parks and green spaces

 After two years that have seen our parks and green spaces play a vital role for people through lockdowns as a place to relax, exercise and meet friends and family safely, the news that Sandhurst Memorial Park has achieved the Green Flag Award is testament to the hard work and dedication of the team that make the green space a great space that everyone can enjoy.